Robert MacAndrew: Membership of learned societies

 He was elected Fellow of the Linnean Society of London on 6 April 1847.
 He was elected fellow of the Royal Society on 2 June 1853.
 From 1856 to 1857 he was President of the Literary and Philosophical Society of Liverpool.
 In 1858 MacAndrew was elected chairman of the newly formed General Dredging Committee, which he held for two years until he was replaced in 1861 by John Gwyn Jeffreys.
 In 1867, MacAndrew retired from his business interests.
 In 1872, together with Arturo Issel (1842–1922), he was awarded the 'Prix Savigny' of the French Academy of Sciences for his work on Testaceous Mollusca of the Gulf of Suez.

 Donation of collections to Cambridge University

 The bulk of the current mollusc collection at Cambridge University Museum of Zoology was collected by MacAndrew who donated it to Cambridge University along with his library in 1873.
 The MacAndrew Collection contains tens of thousands of specimens, the bulk of which were collected by MacAndrew on his many dredging expeditions.
 The museum mollusc collection is available as an online searchable database through the museum website.

+Further specimens were donated to the National Museums of Scotland.